-Uber announces key driver incentives ahead of its earnings report
+Uber announces app upgrades for drivers ahead of its earnings report

 “Our need to increase the number of drivers on the platform is nothing new nor is it a surprise,” Khosrowshahi said on an investor call later that day to discuss its Q1 results.
 “There’s a lot of work ahead of us, but this is a machine that is rolling.”

-Ridesharing companies, including Uber and Lyft, have struggled since the Covid-19 pandemic hit in 2020.
+Ridesharing companies, including Uber and Lyft, have struggled since the COVID-19 pandemic hit in 2020.
 Companies had to rely on pricy incentives to bring drivers back, which weighed on financials.
 The supply of drivers had seemed to stabilize earlier this year, but Russia’s war on Ukraine then caused significant hikes in fuel prices, leading some analysts to speculate whether drivers would leave their respective platforms.

 Uber on Friday said it was also launching a new debit card and checking account to help drivers save on gas and fees.
 When drivers pay for gas with the Uber card, they’ll receive cash back at any gas station in any city.
 The higher the drivers’ loyalty status, the more cash back the person will receive.